reverbdev/hashie/README.markdown

     result.id.class         # => Fixnum
     result.created_at.class # => Time

+You can nest a collection of Trashes within another Trash by using the built in collection transformer:

+    class ThingTrash < Hashie::Trash
+    end

+    class Result < Hashie::Trash
+      property :things, :transform_with => ThingTrash.collection_transformer
+    end

+This will cause every object in the `things` collection to be passed to `ThingTrash.new`

 ## Clash

 Clash is a Chainable Lazy Hash that allows you to easily construct